ZeynabNadiDev/AccountSaleries/README.md

 🐳 Docker Notes
 This project uses a Dockerfile for containerization.

-Docker Compose was intentionally not used.
+Docker Compose was intentionally not used
-SQL Server is expected to be available on the host machine.
+SQL Server is expected to be available on the host machine SQL connection uses:
-The API connects to SQL Server using SQL Authentication via:

 host.docker.internal